Bridging Discrete and Backpropagation: Straight-Through and Beyond: Introduction

 \section{Introduction}

 There has been a persistent pursuit to build neural network models with discrete or sparse variables~\citep{Neal1992ConnectionistLO}.
 However, backpropagation~\citep{Rumelhari2004LearningRB}, the cornerstone of deep learning, is restricted to computing gradients for continuous variables.
-Correspondingly, many attempts have been made to develop effective and efficient algorithms to approximate the gradient for parameters that are used to generate discrete variables, and most existing algorithms rely on Straight-Through (ST) to bridge discrete variables and backpropagation~\citep{Bengio2013EstimatingOP}.
+Correspondingly, many attempts have been made to approximate the gradient of parameters that are used to generate discrete variables, and most of them are based on the Straight-Through (ST) technique~\citep{Bengio2013EstimatingOP}.

 The development of ST is based on the simple intuition that non-differentiable functions (e.g., sampling of discrete latent variables) can be approximated with the identity function in the back-propagation~\citep{rosenblatt1957perceptron,Bengio2013EstimatingOP}.
-Due to the lack of theoretical underpinnings, there is neither guarantee that ST can be viewed as an approximation of the gradient, nor is there guidance on hyper-parameter configurations or future algorithm development.
-Thus, researchers have to search different ST settings for different applications in a trial-and-error manner, which is laborious and time-consuming~\citep {Oord2017NeuralDR,liu2018darts,Fedus2021SwitchTS}.
-To address these limitations, we aim to explore: \emph{how ST approximates the gradient and how it can be improved.}
+Due to the lack of theoretical underpinnings, there is neither guarantee that ST can be viewed as an approximation of the gradient, nor guidance on hyper-parameter configurations or future algorithm development.
+Thus, researchers have to develop different ST variants for different applications in a trial-and-error manner, which is laborious and time-consuming~\citep {Oord2017NeuralDR,liu2018darts,Fedus2021SwitchTS}.
+To address these limitations, we aim to explore \emph{how ST approximates the gradient and how it can be improved.}

-First, we adopt a novel perspective to examine ST and show that it works as a special case of the forward Euler method that approximates the gradient with first-order accuracy.
-Our finding provides guidance on how to optimize hyper-parameters of ST and its variants, i.e., ST prefers to set the temperature $\tau \geq 1$, and Straight-Through Gumbel-Softmax (STGS; \citeauthor{Jang2016CategoricalRW}, \citeyear{Jang2016CategoricalRW}) prefers to set the temperature $\tau \leq 1$.
+First, we adopt a novel perspective to examine ST and show that it works as a special case of the forward Euler method, approximating the gradient with first-order accuracy.
+Besides confirming that ST is indeed an approximation of the gradient, our finding provides guidance on how to optimize hyper-parameters of ST and its variants, i.e., ST prefers to set the temperature $\tau \geq 1$, and Straight-Through Gumbel-Softmax (STGS; \citeauthor{Jang2016CategoricalRW}, \citeyear{Jang2016CategoricalRW}) prefers to set the temperature $\tau \leq 1$.